PunithBabu/HRMS-Web-Application/README.md

 # HRMS Backend Documentation

 *This documentation serves as a detailed overview of the development and maintenance of the HRMS (Human Resource Management System) backend for a private client project.
-Due to confidentiality reasons, actual files and code snippets cannot be provided; however, abstract descriptions of the processes, technologies, and methodologies utilized are presented herein.*
+Due to confidentiality reasons, actual files and code snippets cannot be provided; however, abstract descriptions of the processes, technologies, and methodologies utilized are presented herein.The HRMS backend, a critical component of a private client project, is presented in partial form here.
+Certain essential and private files remain concealed to uphold confidentiality.
+This documentation offers insights into its development using advanced technologies, ensuring robust functionality while safeguarding sensitive information.*

 ## Overview